JJ Colony Madanpur Khadar

 JJ Colony is a resettlement colony on the Gram Sabha Land of Madanpur Khadar Village in the south-eastern region of Delhi.
 It is located in close proximity to Sarita Vihar and Kalindi Kunj, about 1 kilometers from the Uttar Pradesh border.
 It was created in 2004 when the slum dwellers from across Delhi were forcefully evicted and relocated to the urban peripheries.
-Since its formation, the community has undergone massive structural, political, economic, and social changes affecting the lives of the community.
-The transformation of JJ Colony in Khadar is underscored by several challenges ranging from the provision of basic amenities, mobility, and the condition of women's safety.
-From then to now JJ colony in Khadar has changed much from the lanes of agriculture canal to road channels has come far bit.

 History

 "Khadar" refers to the black loamy soil found in this region; a natural feature caused by the low-lying areas of fertile floodplains.
 Since most of the land is on the slopes of canals running through the colony, local building regulations prohibit the construction of houses higher than three floors.
 For over 100 years, a village called Madanpur Khadar had existed in this area, until new waves of migrants in the 1970s and 1980s going to Delhi in search of jobs and working in the industries and factories in Delhi's urban peripheries began to change its landscape.

 In 2000, a landmark judgment was passed by the Indian Supreme Court.
 During the summing up of a Public Interest Litigation brought by a ‘concerned citizen’, the judge labeled slum dwellers as ‘pickpockets’, ‘encroachers’ and ‘trespassers’.
 Widely known as the Almitra Patel case, this ruling overturned the earlier political patronage of slums that had enabled its residents to live and flourish in the city, even though the land they lived on was not formally owned by them.
 As Dr. Ayona Datta wrote in 2012, "While the Indian courts till the 1980s had followed an implicit understanding that access to affordable shelter and infrastructure services was a basic human right, this ruling set the trend for interpreting squatting as a criminal offense in most regional states of India".
 Shortly after, Madanpur Khadar area was assigned by the Government of India as a relocation site for evictees from various slums across Delhi.